-The insurance company might not insure you again when you come back, which means even less predictability when it’s time to ride.
+The insurance company might not insure you again when you return, which means even less predictability when it’s time to ride.

 4. Weather Changes

-When the weather gets warm for a few days here and there during the winter months, you might be tempted to hop on for a good ride.
+You might be tempted to hop on for a good ride when the weather gets warm for a few days here and there during the winter.
 Without insurance coverage, you wouldn’t have the option to operate the bike on the road legally.

 5. Snow and Ice Problems